afranken/jmeter-analysis-maven-plugin/README.md

           </goals>
           <configuration>
             <!--
             source file that contains jmeter result data.
-Needs to be XML format or a GZIPed XML format -->
+Must be XML format or a GZIPed XML format -->
             <source>path/to/jmeter.jtl</source>

             <!--
             directory where to store analysis result files.
-At least a file "summary.txt" will be stored here.
+At least the files "summary.txt" and "summary.html" will be stored here.
             -->
             <target>${project.build.directory}/results</target>

             <!--
-            Defines groups of requests by URL patterns, e.g. URIs starting with /mock/page are associated with group "pages".
+            Defines groups of requests by URL patterns, e.g. URIs starting with /page are associated with group "pages".
 All analysis results are If there is no such mapping then the threadgroups from the jmeter.xml are used.
             -->
             <requestGroups>
-              <pages>/mock/page/**</pages>
+              <pages>/page/**</pages>
-              <binaries>/mock/binary/**</binaries>
+              <binaries>/binary/**</binaries>
             </requestGroups>

             <!--